brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-petersburg-games.md

 ---
 layout: post
-title: Gambling Addicts Love this One Game!
+title: Gambling Addicts Love This One Game!
 The St. Petersburg Paradox
 tags: Game Theory
 ---
-## Gambling Addicts Love this One Game!
+## Gambling Addicts Love This One Game!
 The St. Petersburg Paradox

 Let me set the scene.
-It's a Thursday night, 9:59 pm to be exact, and I'm death scrolling through Glassdoor reading through semi-snark of salty rejected interview candidates when I stumble on something interesting.
-Something called the St. Petersburg paradox.
-Huh.
+It's a Thursday night, 9:59 pm and I'm death scrolling through Glassdoor reading through semi-snark of salty rejected interview candidates when I stumble on something interesting.
+Among a long rant of technical grilling, someone drops something called the St. Petersburg paradox.
+Huh, now what could that be?

 This is how I've found myself reading the [correspondence of old dead farts](https://web.archive.org/web/20210414011124/http://cerebro.xu.edu/math/Sources/NBernoulli/correspondence_petersburg_game.pdf); Nicolas Bernoulli and amalgamation of even older and stodgier men to be exact but that's neither here nor there.
 What's interesting is that they seem to be squabbling over the St. Petersburg Game.

 ## The Game
 The premise of the game is simple; given a fair coin, the payoff for flipping heads is two dollars and the game is over.
 If we flip tails we stay and we get to flip the coin again, restarting the state of the game.
 If we flip the coin again and land on heads, then we get 4 dollars and leave the game.
 After each round, if we stay in the game, our payoff doubles and we take home $2^k$ dollars for some $k$ rounds.

 *What should our buy-in for the game be?*
 Our expected payoff is easy to calculate given that any heads or tails is $\frac{1}{2}$ and our reward doubles each time.
 Using the linearity of expectation we can add up each state of achieving payoffs for $k = 1, \dots, \infty$ rounds,